Sustainability

 Accessibility

-- For Web Users: In 2018, we committed to making our website accessible to all users, including those dependent on assistive technologies.
-We are currently working on a new WCAG 2.1 AA-compliant website scheduled to launch by 2023.
+- For Web Users: We are committed to making our website accessible to all users, including those dependent on assistive technologies.
+In 2023, we redesigned our site and worked closely with an accessibility expert to ensure it is usable by screen readers and people with impaired mobility.
 For more information on all of our accessibility programs, please visit high.org/access.